Science and Global Change

 Kids bent over boxes of school supplies.
 Tubs of tomatoes, picked fresh off the vine.
 College students clad in waders, waist-deep in pond water.
 These were just a few of the scenes witnessed during College Park Scholars’ annual Service Day, which took place on Friday, Aug.
 27, this year.

 For most University of Maryland (UMD) students, the end of the spring semester heralds the start of finals.
 But for sophomores in College Park Scholars, for the past 24 years, this time of year has signified Academic Showcase.
+The event, one of the largest exhibitions of undergraduate student learning on campus each year, typically involves more than 600 Scholars sophomores presenting on their capstone projects to fellow students, faculty, parents and other members of the UMD community.

 My first gig at the University of Maryland was an assistantship to Dr. Thomas Holtz, who at the time was creating the Earth, Life and Time program—the precursor to College Park Scholars’ current Science and Global Change (SGC) program.
 In the 19 years since, I’ve taken on many other responsibilities, including the director of undergraduate studies for the Department of Geology.
 But my job with Scholars remains by far my favorite.
+Upon reflection, the reasons come down to the intellectual freedom I get to craft a genuinely interdisciplinary curriculum and the diversity of impressive students Scholars has brought into my life.

 More than a thousand College Park Scholars arrived on campus in fall 2016, the largest freshman class in Scholars history.
 This citation class went on to make an impact across the community, including raising a record-setting $19,315 for charities in the Scholars Cup competition.
 On Friday, Sept.
 24, College Park Scholars celebrated this class with our annual Citation Awards Ceremony.
+The Scholars Citation Awards celebrates those select citation earners who have enriched the life of our community by putting Scholars values into action.
+Four students from each of the 12 programs were recognized with Outstanding Achievement and Outstanding Citizenship Awards (two for each category for each program).

 Scholars students took home several top awards at the 36th University Student Leadership Awards on Sunday, May 7.
 University Awards recognized Maryland Medallion Society members and Byrd/Elkins Finalists who have contributed significantly to the general advancement of this university’s interests and displayed outstanding involvement and leadership in campus activities.
 These students are the university’s top 20 senior students; two Scholars alumni were recognized by the Maryland Medallion Society: